limbluck/Web-Programming-Spellbook/GitHub/GitHub Initialization.md

-# HOWTO initialize a repository on GitHub
+# How to initialize a repository on GitHub

 1. Initialize a repository
 ``` Git